VincentWei/minigui-docs/supplementary-docs/Writing-DRM-Engine-Driver-for-Your-GPU.md

 graphics cards or GPUs to implement the hardware accelerated features.

-To avoid modifying the MiniGUI source code when supporting a new GPU, the `dri` engine has adopted a scalable design:
+To avoid modifying the MiniGUI source code when supporting a new GPU, the `drm` engine has adopted a scalable design:

-* You can directly use the `dri` engine to run MiniGUI on a GPU which supports dumb frame buffer.
+* You can directly use the `drm` engine to run MiniGUI on a GPU which supports dumb frame buffer.
-* When you want to take advantage of the hardware acceleration of your GPU, you can write some code for your GPU as a sub driver of `dri` engine outside MiniGUI.
+* When you want to take advantage of the hardware acceleration of your GPU, you can write some code for your GPU as a sub driver of `drm` engine outside MiniGUI.

-This document describes how to enable `dri` engine and write a hardware-accelerating driver for your own GPU.
+This document describes how to enable `drm` engine and write a hardware-accelerating driver for your own GPU.

 Note that, generally, the driver will be implemented by the GPU